-Amsterdam is famous for its fine culture, rich history, beautiful canals, coffeeshops, and its famous Red Light District.
-Because of this, Amsterdam was visited by 9 million tourists in 2019.
+Amsterdam is known for its beautiful canals, quirky architecture, rich history, museums, Anne Frank, Dutch art, coffeeshops, diverse cultures, and the Red Light District.
+Because of this, Amsterdam is visited by millions of tourists each year.

-If you are looking for a city that pulls you in with its art, charm, grace, and beauty, then look no further than Amsterdam.
+If you are looking for a city that pulls you in with its art, charm, grace, and beauty, look no further than Amsterdam.
 Don’t believe me?
-Well, let’s take a look at exactly what it is that makes Amsterdam so great, and why it is visited by more than 9 million tourists each year.
+Let’s look at what makes Amsterdam so great and why it is visited by more than 9 million tourists each year.

-When we are talking about what makes a city famous, we have to really look at exactly what sights, histories, and cultural influences that the city has.
+When talking about what makes a city famous, we have to look at exactly what sights, histories, and cultural influences the city has.

-Now, let’s kick off with the question “why is Amsterdam famous?”.
-This all has to do with what Amsterdam has to offer as a tourist city and what makes a visit to Amsterdam, the capital of the Netherlands worth your time and money.
+This has everything to do with what Amsterdam has to offer for tourists and what makes it worthwhile for people to visit the capital of the Netherlands.

-Amsterdam is not only a center for cultural and historic remembrance.
+Amsterdam is not only a center for cultural and historical remembrance.
 It is a living and breathing cultural melting pot.
-In Amsterdam, you will find over 170 distinct nationalities living together and coexisting.

 It leaves you feeling like you took a step back in time, to a place outside of this era completely.

-Here you can walk for miles along the canals or grab a bottle of wine and watch all boats passing by.
-Of course, you can also take a boat tour, and enjoy the beauty of the city from the water.
+You can walk for miles along the beautiful and famous canals or sit on the dock with a bottle of wine to watch the boats go by.
+Of course, you can also take a boat tour and enjoy the city’s beauty from the water.

-You can enjoy Amsterdam on many different ways:
+You can enjoy Amsterdam in many different ways:

 But I must also say that not all Amsterdam residents are happy with the many tourists.
-The locals who live in the center are much inconvenienced by the high number of tourists.
+Because of the many tourists, there is also a regular nuisance for local residents.

 Yes, yes, I know I can’t avoid it.
 We have to talk about the quirky features of Amsterdam at some point.
-At least, if we want to talk about all of the ways that Amsterdam is famous for.
+At least, if we want to discuss everything Amsterdam is known for.

-Another area in which Amsterdam is world-renowned and famous is the cleanliness of the city itself.
-From the appearance to the actual eco-friendly nature of it.
+The city’s cleanliness is another area in which Amsterdam is world-renowned and famous.
+From its appearance to its actual eco-friendly nature of it.

-The city of Amsterdam is famous for being incredibly conscious of its surroundings and their impact on the world.
-Amsterdam ranks 5th when it comes to the most eco-friendly cities for working people.
+Amsterdam is famous for being incredibly conscious of its surroundings and their impact on the world.
+Amsterdam ranks 5th among the most eco-friendly cities for working people.

 This is partly due to the many cycling and walking to work, the high number of vegetarian and vegan eateries, renewable energy, and the many techniques used to be environmentally friendly.

-For example, 58% of the Amsterdam residents each day go to work on foot or bike.
+For example, 58% of Amsterdam residents go to work on foot or bike each day.
 This is also why Amsterdam is one of the most bike-friendly cities in the entire world.

-Nowadays, water is pumped from the IJsselmeer through the canals, which has greatly improved the water quality.
-This even makes it possible to swim through the canals, something that is also done annually for a good cause.
+Nowadays, water is pumped from the IJsselmeer through the canals, dramatically improving water quality.
+This makes it possible to swim through the canals, which is also done annually for a good cause.

 In this way, Amsterdam tries to remain one of the most eco-friendly cities in the world.
 Many cities worldwide could take an example from this.

-As we spoke about above, Amsterdam is a city famous for culture and architecture.
-This means that there are plenty of amazing places to see and experience when you are there.
+As we discussed above, Amsterdam is famous for its culture and architecture.
+This means that there are plenty of unique places to see and experience when you are there.

 The famous “Dam Square” in Amsterdam:

-Here she penned much of her diary and lived in the ‘secret annex’ hideaway for over 2 years.
-This home is now a world-famous museum and is one place that every visitor to Amsterdam must-see and experience.
+She penned much of her diary in this house and lived in the ‘secret annex’ hideaway for over two years.
+This home is now a world-famous museum and is one place every visitor to Amsterdam must see and experience.